-Freehold NJ Car Accident Lawyers Pursue Texting and Driving Claims
+Freehold, New Jersey, Car Accident Lawyers Pursue Texting And Driving Claims

 By the time a text message is composed and sent (or read), a driver’s eyes have been off of the road for approximately five seconds.
 If the driver was traveling at 55 miles an hour, this is equivalent to driving the length of a football field without ever looking at the road.
 On the interstate, where the speed limit may be higher, a driver would travel even further.